algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 </div>

 - **Alligator Jaws**: Beware of logs with hidden alligator jaws.
 They are alligators disguised as logs.
 The thing that differentiates them from the logs is their jaws.
 You can jump on the alligator's back safely, but if Frogger jumps into the alligator's open jaw, the user loses a life.
-Every second, the alligator clacks its jaw, when the jaws are closed, the frogger can walk on the alligator's head.
+Every second, the alligator clacks its jaw, when the jaws are closed, Frogger can walk on the alligator's head.

 _Alligator:_